 Defined in rt_misc.h, the default_signal_handler() function handles a raised signal.
-The default action is to exit.
+The default action is to print an error message and exit.

 This function is not part of the C library standard, but the Arm C library supports it as an extension.